Celebrating Black Microbiologists Throughout History

 • Developing some of the first commercial test kits for human immunodeficiency virus (HIV) [9]

-• Authoring eight scientific publications [10].
+• Authoring 8 scientific publications [10].

 Honoring the achievements of Black microbiologists

-As we celebrate Black History Month, we recognize and honor the contributions of these Black microbiologists who have advanced human health and scientific understanding, while recognizing there are countless others like them.
+As we celebrate Black History Month, we honor the contributions of these Black microbiologists who have advanced human health and scientific understanding, while recognizing there are countless others like them.
 These stories exemplify resilience, excellence, and the great power of diversity in science.

 References